DefendArr/DefendArr/README.md

 Look for the `isp_name` field in the output JSON.

-5. Place the `dnsleaktest.sh` script inside a directory accessible by your VPN container.
+5. Place the `dnsleaktest.sh` script inside the ```/config/```directory accessible by your VPN container.
+If there is no /config volume for the container, create one and put it there.
 You can download the script from [here](https://github.com/macvk/dnsleaktest).

 6. Build the DefendArr Docker image: